MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-admin-capturing-additional-diagnostic-information-for-power-bi.md

 Google Chrome and Microsoft Edge (Chromium) are both based on the [Chromium open source project](https://www.chromium.org/Home).
 The following steps show how to use the developer tools, which are similar in the two browsers.
 For more information, see [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) and [Microsoft Edge (Chromium) Developer Tools](/microsoft-edge/devtools-guide-chromium).
 The following reference images are taken from Google Chrome.

 1. After signing in, press F12 on your keyboard.
 Or, in Microsoft Edge select **Settings and more (...)** > **More tools** > **Developer tools**.
 In Google Chrome, select **Customize and control Google Chrome** :::image type="content" source="media/service-admin-capturing-additional-diagnostic-information-for-power-bi/chromium-icon-settings.png" alt-text="Screenshot of the Google Chrome settings menu icon." border="false"::: > **More tools** > **Developer tools**.
 1. Prepare to collect the browser trace by setting trace options.
 You'll also stop and clear any information that was collected before you start to reproduce the problem.
 By default, the browser keeps trace information only for the page that's currently loaded.
-Follow these steps to set up the browser to keep all trace information, even if your reproduce problem goes to more than one page:
+Follow these steps to set up the browser to keep all trace information, even if your repro goes to more than one page:
     1. In the **Developer tools** window, select the **Network** tab.
 Then, select **Preserve log**.

        :::image type="content" source="media/service-admin-capturing-additional-diagnostic-information-for-power-bi/browser-trace-preserve-log.png" alt-text="Screenshot of the Google Chrome developer tools with network tab and preserve log selected." :::